 Business owners - Asset location: Evaluate whether certain assets should be held in the corporation or owned personally, as a higher inclusion rate applies to all gains of the corporation.
 The use of corporateowned insurance or an individual pension plan may be considerations for a corporation's tax strategy.
-Plan ahead to use tax deductions: Certain tax deductions to use tax deductions: Certain tax deductions require planning, such as the lifetime capital gains exemption, proposed to
+Plan ahead to use tax deductions: Certain tax deductions require planning, such as the lifetime capital gains exemption, proposed to